 - Who do you offer growth opportunities to?
 How often?

-- When faced with a performance challenge with a staff member, do you seek the perspectives of others in assessing the quality of their work?
-Whose perspectives?
+- Have you sought others’ perspectives in assessing the quality of their work?